NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 ## Introduction
-This project helps to mitigate the issue of not being able to set the auto size mode to 'grow' when creating a FSxN volume from the AWS console or API.
+This project helps to mitigate the issue of not being able to set the auto size mode to on an FSxN volume when creating it from the AWS console or API.
 It does this by providing a Lambda function that will set the mode for you, and instructions on how to set up a CloudWatch event to trigger the Lambda function whenever a volume is created.
-With this combination it ensures that all volumes are effectively created with the auto size mode set to 'grow'.
+With this combination it ensures that all volumes are effectively created with the auto size mode set up the way you want for all volumes.

 ## Set Up
 There are just a few things you have to do to set this up: